 Modern articulated lighterweight trains such as this operate in several countries in Europe as well as in Canada.
 The train seen here comes in a number of variants, including high-floor, low-floor (as seen in these images), diesel-mechanical, diesel-hydraulic, diesel-electric, electric, and tilting, and in lengths of two, three, or four carriages.
 As with most multiple-unit trains, they can run individually or be coupled together to form longer trains.
 However because of our smaller loading gauge so only some of the various manufacturer's designs would be compatible with the British railway system.
 Note that most of these designs are only suitable for railway use, and not train-tram / tramway type operation.

 The section of mainline railway route to be served in these trials will need electrifying before services could commence.
-As yet it remains to be seen whether this will be at the mainline railway voltage of 25,000v ac or tramway voltage of 750v dc.
-The significance of this is that if at railway voltage then the route could be used by other electric trains too - something which is not possible on the section of shared track used by Tyne & Wear Metrotrains heading towards Sunderland.
+It this will initially be at the tramway voltage of 750V dc and then converted to the mainline railway voltage of 25,000V ac when the Midland Main Line railway route is converted to electric traction.
+Once converted to the higher voltage this route will then be accessible to other electric trains too - something which is not possible on the section of shared track used by Tyne & Wear Metrotrains heading towards Sunderland.

 In October 2009 a second tram-train trial was announced.
-This will see tram-trains replacing mainline passenger trains on the branch line between Watford Junction and St Albans.
-Watford is just outside London (to the north) and the line is electrified at 25,000v ac using overhead wires.
-It is assumed that the freight trains which use this line will continue to be able to do so.
+The idea was for tram-trains to replace mainline passenger trains on the branch line between Watford Junction and St Albans.
+Watford is just outside London (to the north) and the line is electrified at 25,000V ac using overhead wires.
+It is assumed that the plan included permitting the freight trains which use this line to continue to be able to do so.
 The official press release announcing these proposals included the following:

 The proposed improvements would enable passengers to travel between St Albans and Watford on a regular half-hourly tram and allow for the possibility of an even greater frequency of three trams per hour.
 The trams would replace the existing train service link, which currently operates on an irregular schedule with just one train every 45 minutes, providing a better service for around 450,000 passengers a year who currently use it.